jovibor/HexCtrl/README.md

 Used in [`DATA_MSG`](#ehexdatamode) mode to acquire the data range to display.

 ### [](#)HEXCTRL_MSG_MENUCLICK
 Sent when user defined custom menu has been clicked.
+[`HEXNOTIFYSTRUCT`](#hexnotifystruct) `ullData` member contains menu ID, while `point` member contains position of the cursor, in screen coordinates, at the time of the mouse click.

 ### [](#)HEXCTRL_MSG_SELECTION
 Sent when selection has been made.